davidwrede/chef-web-docs-1/step_manage_webui/step_manage_webui_reports_history_view_details.rst

       * - Setting
         - Description
       * - ``Step``
-        - The order in which resources were executed during the |chef client| run.
+        - The order in which resources were executed during the chef-client run.
       * - ``Type``
         - The type of resource. https://docs.chef.io/resource.html#resources
       * - ``Name``